-- ✓ Have completed AAS in an Allied Health discipline (dental hygiene, radiation technology, respiratory therapy, ect...) and wish to earn a bachelor's degree to complement their current career. - Are seeking advancement at their current place of employment in the health/health care industry. - ✓ Want a foundation in the study of human health before pursuing additional graduate training in clinical health science professions (best when combined with a major or minor in biology, chemistry, or other program under advisement). - Are interested in personal health and wellness, but who do not want to pursue professional preparation in public health or related careers. - ✓ Want to enroll in a health-related degreecompletion program that will lead to timely graduation from the university.
+- Have completed AAS in an Allied Health discipline (dental hygiene, radiation technology, respiratory therapy, etc...) and wish to earn a bachelor's degree to complement their current career. - Are seeking advancement at their current place of employment in the health / health care industry. - Want a foundation in the study of human health before pursuing additional graduate training in clinical health science professions (best when combined with a major or minor in biology, chemistry, or other program under advisement). - Want to enroll in a health-related degree-completion program that will lead to timely graduation from the university.

-Health Studies Majors will Learn to:
+Health Studies majors will learn to:

-- Critically review research methodology, data, and recommendations. - Locate valid sources of health and disease information. - Analyze the factors that contribute to the major causes of morbidity and mortality in the United States. - Describe the organization and administration of health care in the United States. - Investigate and critically assess physical, social, emotional, and intellectual factors influencing health behaviors. - Critically discuss the relationship between culture and health.
+- .
+Critically review health information technology for healthcare, education and research. - .
+Locate valid sources of health and disease information. - Analyze the factors that contribute to the major causes of morbidity and mortality in the United States. - Describe the organization and administration of health care in the United States. - Investigate and critically assess physical, social, emotional, and intellectual factors influencing health behaviors. - Critically discuss the relationship between culture and health.